Chapter 6 She Must Divorce

 The gentleman beside you?

-First she'd asked for divorce, and now she was referring to him like a stranger.
-How far was Aria planning to take this tantrum?
+First she'd asked for a divorce, and now she was addressing him as though he were a complete stranger.
+How far was Aria planning to push this act?

 Larry stepped forward, hands in his pockets, his expression darkening as he stared at Aria.